-The DSM4000 module is designed to be a complete pressure data acquisition system when used in conjunction with Scanivalve ZOC Pressure Scanning modules.
+The DSM4000 module is designed to be a complete pressure data acquisition system when used in conjunction with Scanivalve MPS or ZOC Pressure Scanning modules.
 The DSM4000 operates on either an Ethernet or an ARINC429 network.
-Each DSM4000 can accept up to 8 ZOC Electronic Pressure Scanners, each with up to 64 inputs.
+Each DSM4000 can accept up to 8 MPS or ZOC Analog Pressure Scanners, each with up to 64 inputs.